balchua/terraform-lxd-microk8s/README.md

 ## Kubernetes configuration

-Kubernetes configuration is automatically placed into `/tmp/client.config`.
+Kubernetes configuration is automatically placed into `/tmp/client.config`. **Please copy it to a safer location**

 You can simply do `export KUBECONFIG=/tmp/client.config` to manage the cluster without going inside LXD container.

 Checking with your local `kubectl`